santisq/PSTree/docs/en-US/Get-PSTreeRegistry.md

 ### -Depth

 Specifies the maximum depth of the registry traversal.
 Default value is 3.
+Use this parameter to control the depth for performance or readability when exploring large registry hives.

 ```yaml
 Type: Int32